 Organising your cycling clothes and work clothes the night before can really help you to stay motivated and follow through with your intention to ride to work.

 It can also avoid potentially embarrassing situations where you have no underwear or left your work clothes on your bed at home and end up sitting in your workout gear all day.
 Yes this has happened to me!

 Prepare your lunch and snacks the night before

 Especially during the darker, colder months getting your lunch ready the night before gives you that extra snooze time that most people want.
 If it’s ready to go you’ll have less excuse to not get up and ride.
 Leftover dinners from the night before are great for this.

 I honestly don’t know how I managed to ride the streets of London for a year without getting some panniers!
 Wearing a backpack can hurt your back and make you a bit sweaty, so now I always use a pannier bag when riding on my Liv commuter bike.

 Pannier bags quickly clicking into place on the racks of your bike (if you have pannier racks that is!).
 They are great for shopping and can hold a huge amount of stuff including laptops, textbooks, clothes.
 Waterproof bags are especially helpful if it rains a lot where you live!

 Eat breakfast at work

-Keep a box of cereal or breakfast bars and fruit in your locker/drawer at work for days when you forget, run late or don’t feel like eating early in the morning.
+Keeping a box of cereal or breakfast bars and fruit in your locker/drawer at work helps you on days when you forget to pack food are running late or don’t feel like eating early in the morning.
 Chances are, after a bike ride you’ll be feeling a bit hungry.
 Keeping a stash at work helps keep you prepared and avoid running late or skipping breakfast.